-We envision a world where technology in general, and algorithmic systems in particular, are used to protect and benefit individuals and to make societies more just, democratic, inclusive and sustainable, be it with regard to ethnicity, gender and sexual orientation, abilities, age, wealth, class, or resource consumption.
+We envision a world where technology in general, and algorithmic systems in particular, are used to protect and benefit human beings.
+They should make societies more just, democratic, inclusive and sustainable, be it with regard to alleged or claimed race and gender, sexual orientation, abilities, age, wealth, class, or resource consumption.

-To ensure that the use of algorithmic systems benefits the many, not the few, we advocate for algorithmic systems that protect democracy and the rule of law instead of authoritarianism, freedom instead of surveillance, human rights instead of dehumanization, autonomy instead of power asymmetries, justice and equality instead of favoritism and disparity, and a sustainable instead of an exploitative way of living.
+We ensure that the use of algorithmic systems benefits the many, not the few.
+We advocate for algorithmic systems that protect democracy and the rule of law instead of authoritarianism, freedom instead of surveillance, human rights instead of dehumanization, autonomy instead of power asymmetries, justice and equality instead of favoritism and discrimination, and a sustainable instead of an exploitative way of living.

 To achieve this mission, we

 - develop and use tools to unpack and analyze the use of algorithmic decision-making processes and their effects on humans and societies;